rayhog/aviator-jekyll-template/_documentation/overview.md

   #### How to use this documentation
   <br>
   The objective of this API documentation is to enable you use Technopedia API and Technopedia query language to retrieve data from the the Technopedia database.
-  The first section of this documentation is about getting started with the API and creating qeuries with the Technopedia query language.
+  The first section of this documentation is about getting started with the API and creating queries with the Technopedia query language.
   The API section references several nodes in Technopedia and provides mulitiple examples on how to retrive data.

   To learn about using the API and the Technopedia query language, read this overview, and then take the following steps: